kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 # Terminology

-- Client: An MLS client including virtual, real and emulator clients.
+- Client: Any MLS client including emulator clients, virtual clients and real clients.
-- Real Client: An MLS client for which the key material is help to a single physical device.
+- Real Client: An MLS client whose secret key material is help by a single agent.
-- Virtual Client: A client for which the key material of which is held by one or more (other) clients.
+- Virtual Client: A client for which the secret key material is held by one or more other clients, each of which can act as the virtual client.
 - Emulator Client: A client that collaborates with other emulator clients in emulating a virtual client.
-Emulator clients can themselves be virtual clients.
+Emulator clients can be real or virtual clients.
+- Heirarchical group: A generalization of an MLS group in which members can be either virtual or real clients.
+Heirarchical group members may also act as emulator clients to collaboratively emulate a virtual client representing the heirarchical group in one or more other heirarchical groups.
+- Group representative: A group representative of (heirarchical group) A in (heirarchical group) B is a virtual client that is member of group B while being emulated by the clients in group A.
+- Subgroup: a heirarchical group with a representative in one or more other groups.
+- Supergroup: a heirarchical group with one or more virtual members.

 TODO: Terminology is up for debate.
 We’ve sometimes called this “user trees”, but since there are other use cases, we should choose a more neutral name.
 For